drobilla/exess/doc/c/overview.rst

    }

-Note that it is better to use :func:`exess_write_canonical` if the value isn't required, since it supports transforming some values outside the range of :struct:`ExessVariant`.
+Note that it is better to use :func:`exess_write_canonical` if the value isn't required, since it supports transforming some values outside the range of native data types.
 Specifically,
 decimal and integer strings will be transformed directly, avoiding conversion into values and the limits of the machine's numeric types.